I’ve got 10 dang good benefits of budgeting that will make you want to jump on this bandwagon!

-We all know that we should budget, just like we all know that we need to floss every day.
+We all know that we should budget.
 But not all of us do it.
 Budgeting is the “smart thing to do,” but has anyone ever explained why?
-What’s so great about it?

 Taking an active role in managing your money is so important, and I’m going to walk you through the 10 most important advantages of budgeting your money.
 And after this, you’ll be waiving your budgeting nerd flag right here with me!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 1. Budgeting puts you in the driver’s seat of your life.

 When people are intimidated by something or fear it, they shy away from it; that’s a natural human response.
 When you aren’t actively engaged with your personal finances, you have no idea what’s really going on.
 You hope for the best while that nagging feeling rests at the back of your brain.
 And then, once a month, the hammer drops when your credit card bill arrives.

 You pay part of the credit card debt and go on your merry way, shoving that sinking feeling back down.
 Yet, sad to say, it will be repeating each and every month until you get fed up with that feeling and decide to do something about it!

 Taking control of your finances, even just starting at one hour a day (like I did), puts you in the driver’s seat of the most important factor in your life.
 You may still be intimidated, that’s fine, but you will grow more and more comfortable with learning about and managing your finances.